cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 decoders that are using strict mode ({{strict-mode}}).

 The CBOR data model for maps does not allow ascribing semantics to the order of the key/value pairs in the map representation.
-Thus, it would be a very bad practice to define a CBOR-based protocol in such a way that changing the key/value pair order in a map would change the semantics, apart from trivial aspects (cache usage, etc.).
+Thus, a CBOR-based protocol MUST NOT specify that changing the key/value pair order in a map would change the semantics, apart from trivial aspects (cache usage, etc.).
 (A CBOR-based protocol can prescribe a specific order of serialization, such as for canonicalization.)